t0liguemi/t0liguemi/README.md

 ###

-<h4 align="center">I am Miguel Martinez from Chile, full stack web developer and musician with a passion for jazz.</h4>
+<h4 align="center">I am Miguel Martinez, full stack web developer and musician with a passion for jazz and frontend.</h4>

 ###